aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/preserve-single-quote-prefix-of-cell-value-or-range/_index.md

 Quote Prefix of Cell A1: True

-When StyleFlag.quotePrefix is False, it means, do not update the value of Cell.Style.quotePrefix.
+When StyleFlag.QuotePrefix is False, it means, do not update the value of Cell.Style.QuotePrefix.

-Similarly, when StyleFlag.quotePrefix is True, it means, update the value of Cell.Style.quotePrefix.
+Similarly, when StyleFlag.QuotePrefix is True, it means, update the value of Cell.Style.QuotePrefix.

 Quote Prefix of Cell A1: True